vfarcic/devops26/manuscript/17-progressive-delivery.md

 We set the provider to `istio` since that is our service mesh technology of choice in this section.

-Through the `service` entry, we set the external facing `hosts` to a single address (`go-demo-6.$ISTIO_IP.nip.io`).
-For what we're about to do, we cannot rely on Jenkins X's ability to auto-generate addresses so they need to be explicit.
+Through the `service` entry, we set the external-facing `hosts` to a single address (`go-demo-6.$ISTIO_IP.nip.io`).
+For what we're about to do, we cannot rely on Jenkins X's ability to auto-generate addresses, so they need to be explicit.
 We'll keep that address as production so we'll have to set the one for staging separately later on.
-The `gateway` is set to `jx-gateway.istio-system.svc.cluster.local` with represents the `jx-gateway` created by Flagger.
+The `gateway` is set to `jx-gateway.istio-system.svc.cluster.local` which represents the `jx-gateway` created by Flagger.

 The `canaryAnalysis` sets the interval to `30s`.
 So, it will progress with the rollout every half a minute.
 Similarly, it will roll back it encounters failures (e.g., reaches metrics thresholds) `5` times.
-It will finish rollout when it reaches `70` percent of users (`maxWeight`) and it will increase the number of requests forwarded to the new release with increments of `20` percent (`stepWeight`).
+It will finish rollout when it reaches `70` percent of users (`maxWeight`), and it will increase the number of requests forwarded to the new release with increments of `20` percent (`stepWeight`).

 Finally, it will use two metrics to validate rollouts and decide whether to proceed, to halt, or to roll back.
-The first metric is `request-success-rate` calculated over the interval of `120s`.
-If less than `99` percent of requests are successfull (are not 5xx responses), it will be considered an error.
+The first metric is `request-success-rate` calculated throughout `120s`.
+If less than `99` percent of requests are successful (are not 5xx responses), it will be considered an error.
 Remember that does not necessarily mean that it will rollback right away since the `threshold` is set to `5`.
 There must be five failures for the rollback to initiate.
 The second metric is `request-duration`.
-It is also measured over the interval of `120s` with the threshold of half a second (`500` milliseconds).
-It does not take into account every request but rather 99th percentile.
+It is also measured throughout `120s` with the threshold of half a second (`500` milliseconds).
+It does not take into account every request but rather the 99th percentile.

 With all that being said, we have a slight problem with our database.

-MongoDB will not work by default with Istio because it runs under a non root `securityContext`.
-Given that Istio is not the main subject here but rather a helper to explore canary deployments, we will not fix that issue but ratherr disable Istio for the DB.
-Given that the database upgrades are much less frequent than those from our applications such a move probably makes sense anyway.
-If that's no a reason good enough, think of it as a way to simplify the setup and not as a recomendation to do the same the "real world" scenario.
+MongoDB will not work by default with Istio because it runs under a non-root `securityContext`.
+Given that Istio is not the main subject here but rather a helper to explore canary deployments, we will not fix that issue but rather disable Istio for the DB.
+Given that the database upgrades are much less frequent than those from our applications, such a move probably makes sense anyway.
+If that's no reason good enough, think of it as a way to simplify the setup and not as a recommendation to do the same the "real world" scenario.

 We added the `istio-injection=enabled` label to the staging and the production environment Namespaces.
 As a result, everything running in those Namespaces will automatically use Istio for networking.
 So, we need to disable it only for MongoDB used by *go-demo-6*.
-We can do that by adding a label to the Pods and, luckily for us, the [MongoDB chart](https://github.com/helm/charts/tree/master/stable/mongodb) already allows that through values.
+We can do that by adding a label to the Pods.
+Luckily for us, the [MongoDB chart](https://github.com/helm/charts/tree/master/stable/mongodb) already allows that through values.
 All we have to do is to set the annotation `sidecar.istio.io/inject` to false.

 ```bash
 cat charts/go-demo-6/values.yaml \